Jane Steen: Ordained ministry

 Steen was ordained in the Church of England as a deacon in 1996 and as a priest in 1997.
 From 1996 to 1999, she served her curacy at St John the Baptist Church, Chipping Barnet in the Diocese of St Albans.
 From 1999 to 2005, she was bishop's chaplain to Tom Butler, the then Bishop of Southwark.
 In 2005, she was appointed Canon Chancellor of Southwark Cathedral, and Director of Ministry and Training and Canon Theologian for the Diocese of Southwark.
 She was also an honorary senior lecturer at Canterbury Christ Church University from 2006 to 2011.

 In December 2012, it was announced that Steen would be the next Archdeacon of Southwark in the Diocese of Southwark, in succession to Michael Ipgrave.
 On 14 April 2013, she was installed as Archdeacon in Southwark Cathedral.

 Episcopal ministry

 On 28 April 2021, it was announced that Steen would be the next Bishop of Lynn, a suffragan bishop in the Diocese of Norwich.
 She was consecrated a bishop at Norwich Cathedral on 23 June 2021: she was the first suffragan bishop to have been consecrated at that cathedral for at least 100 years.
 The principal consecrator was Sarah Mullally, the Bishop of London, assisted by Graham Usher, the Bishop of Norwich, and Michael Ipgrave, the Bishop of Lichfield.

 Views

-Steen voted in favour of the introduction of blessings for same-sex couples by the Church of England.
+In November 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith.